OluwamayowaMusa/alx-higher_level_programming/0x05-python-exceptions/README.md

 * **When do need to implement a clean-up action after an exception**

 ## Additional Info
-* **All exceptions inherit from BaseException and so it can be used to serve as a wildcard for all exceptions**
+* **All exceptions inherit from BaseException and so it can be used to serve as a wildcard**